framasoft/mobilizon/README.md

   </a>
 </h1>

-MobiliZon is your federated organization and mobilization platform.
+Mobilizon is your federated organization and mobilization platform.
 Gather people with a convivial, ethical, and emancipating tool.

 <p align="center">
   <strong>Developed with ♥ by <a href="https://framasoft.org">Framasoft</a></strong>